binerogroup/documentation/networking/security-groups/cloud-management-portal.rst

 Adding a security group to an instance
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To add a :doc:`security group <index>` to an instance using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`
+To add a :doc:`security group <index>` to an instance by using the :doc:`/getting-started/managing-your-cloud/cloud-management-portal`

 - Press **Compute** and then **Instances** in the sidebar menu.

 - Press the instance that you want to add the security group to.

 - In the top tab (under the instance name), security groups menu is available when scrolling to the right.
 Press it.

-- Press **Allocate**
+- Press ``Allocate``

 - Select the group you want to add.